perfana/perfana-gatling-workshop/docs/exercise-6.md

 ```

-The "View article" request seems to have dynamic parameter in the url.
+The "View article" request seems to have a dynamic parameter in the url.
 Taking a quick look in the meanJs [source](https://github.com/meanjs/mean/blob/master/modules/articles/server/routes/articles.server.routes.js) tells us this is the articleId.
 We have to capture this id from the response of the preceding POST request.
-To find out what this request looks like, we take a different approach this time using the Chrome dev tools!
+To find out what this request looks like, we take a different approach this time using the Chrome DevTools!

 * Open the Mean demo app in Chrome.
 * Open Chrome developer tools (hit F12 or open via menu)